AuctionJournal/aj-code-doc/auction/onsite-livewebcast/ring.md

 ## Operations

-- Start Ring
+- Prepare Ring Start
 - Enter Ring
 - Pause Ring
 - Close Ring
 - Completely Closed Ring
-- Auctioneer session
+- Ring Room
 - Upcoming Lots in ring

-### Start Ring
+### Prepare Ring Start

 - Can only start ring during bidding date
-- Select any one ring if there are multiple rings available
+- Select any one ring if there are multiple rings available, if sigle ring it will be default selected
+- auctioneer wont be able to enter ring in following conditions
+  - if bidding date is not started
+  - if ring is already live
+  - if ring is completely closed instead of closed, means all lots in ring are clerked
 - Select video and mic input device
-- Test the input device if necessary
+- Test the input devices if necessary
 - Call start ring api

 ### Start Ring Api